Luo Tong: Life

 When the warlord Sun Quan was nominally serving as the Administrator (太守) of Kuaiji Commandery, Luo Tong, then 19 years old, was appointed as the Chancellor of Wucheng County (烏程縣; south of present-day Huzhou, Zhejiang), which had over 10,000 residents.
 He performed well in office and received praise from Sun Quan, who promoted him to an Officer of Merit (功曹) and acting Cavalry Commandant (騎都尉).
 He married the daughter of Sun Quan's cousin, Sun Fu.
 Luo Tong was known for being very diligent in examining the state of affairs in his jurisdiction.
 Whenever he encountered important issues that required action, he would attempt to resolve them within the day itself.
 He also advised Sun Quan to give greater attention to talented and virtuous people, so as to attract them to serve him.
 He suggested that Sun Quan meet the guests individually (instead of in groups) and hold private conversations with them to understand them better and make them feel appreciated and grateful to him.
 Sun Quan accepted Luo Tong's advice.
 Luo Tong was appointed as "General of the Household Who Builds Loyalty" (建忠中郎將) and was placed in charge of 3,000 troops.
 He was placed in command of Ling Tong's unit after Ling died.

-Some time later, Luo Tong noticed that the people were suffering not only because of heavy taxes and being recruited to perform hard labour, but also because of contagious diseases spreading around.
-He wrote a long memorial to Sun Quan, explaining the difficult situation the people are in, and pointing out that if the problems could affect the stability of Eastern Wu in the long term if they were not resolved.
+At some point during his career, Luo Tong became aware of the hardships suffered by the common people.
+He noted that the population was plagued by contagious diseases, onerous taxes, and forced labor.
+He wrote a lengthy memorial to Sun Quan, the ruler of Eastern Wu, warning him that these problems could lead to instability and unrest if they were not addressed.
+Luo Tong's memorial demonstrated his concern for the welfare of the people and his understanding of the social and political issues of the time.
 He urged Sun Quan to implement policies to help the people and relieve their burdens.
 Sun Quan felt touched after reading Luo Tong's memorial and he paid greater attention to Luo's ideas.
 Throughout his career, Luo Tong had written many memorials to Sun Quan, giving appropriate advice on policies.
 Among all the pieces of advice he gave to Sun Quan, the most notable one is his suggestion to stop increasing conscription, because he felt that forcing the people into conscription would lead to social problems and make them feel resentful.
 Sun Quan argued with him again and again over this issue, but eventually accepted his ideas.